mlmaster1995/Flume_Kafka_StructureStream_ELT_Updated/README.md

 ### About The Project
-This project is updated from [Stream Data Pipeline with Flume Kafka StructureStream](https://github.com/mlmaster1995/Flume_Kafka_StructureStream_ELT) conducted in 2020, but this work is developed with the latest stable version of spark and kafka.
+This project is updated from [Stream Data Pipeline with Flume Kafka StructureStream](https://github.com/mlmaster1995/Flume_Kafka_StructureStream_ELT) conducted in 2020, but this work is developed with newer version of spark and kafka.
 The whole project is tested in the centOS7 VM configured with all required technology.
-The whole project is developed as Object Oriented Project containing two real-time stream data sources and seven different sinks.
-User could overwrite the user-define-function to reuse any ETL pipeline to acquire the real-time data.

 ### What's New
-* This project is conducted with newer version of Kafka and Spark in Scala 2.12;
+* Use newer version of Kafka and Spark in Scala 2.12;
-* Adds Twitter Stream source which could be ingested into Kafka producer with "sync", "async", "fire-and-forget" modes;
+* Add twitter stream source;
+* Add Kafka Producer in Scala;
+* Add Kafka Consumer in Scala;
-* Adds Avro Schema to the tweet stream source working with Confluent Schema Registry;
+* Add Avro Schema to the tweet stream source;
-* This project adds three more sinks including mySQL, HiveTable, MongoDB on top of previous version, so totally 7 data sinks;
+* Add three more sinks including mySQL, HiveTable, MongoDB;
-* This is an Object-Oriented Project, so each pipeline could be reused by over-writing user-define-functions for any other soruces and new sinks;
+* Updates to an Object-Oriented Project for an easy update for new data sources and sinks in the future;

 ### Pipelines
 * Pipeline Structure: